 A Christ-centered international school, educating globally minded leaders in Pre-K through High School.

 Grades PK-6: Spanish Dual Immersion Program

 Our rigorous Spanish program is a crucial portion of the curriculum at ANCS.
-Because global-mindedness is a central value at our school, we strive to instill and deepen cultural awareness in each student, starting with our youngest grades.
-Spanish is taught every day at all grade levels at All Nations Community School.
+Because global-mindedness is a central value at our school, we strive to instill and deepen cultural awareness in each student.
+Spanish is taught at all grade levels at All Nations Community School.
 Students in PK-6th grade are enrolled in our Dual Immersion Program.

 Why Choose Bilingualism?

 Worldwide, multilingualism is far more common than monolingualism.
 An estimated 65-75% of the world's population speaks at least two languages, and many millions of people speak three or more.
 Bilingual education is often begun at an early age, and citizens are expected to be multilingual as a matter of course.
 Are you wanting your child to be ready with 21st century skills to meet challenges ahead?
 We suggest starting them on a path to bilingualism!